The Application Value of Prostate Specific Membrane Antigen PET/CT in Biopsy Free of PSA Grey Area Prostate Cancer

 Prostate specific membrane antigen (PSMA) is a membrane-bound enzyme that is highly expressed in more than 90% of prostate cancer lesions and has become an important target for molecular imaging of prostate cancer.
 In recent years, radioactive nuclide 18F labeling targeting PSMA positron emission tomography/computed tomography (PET/CT) has shown important clinical application value in prostate cancer recurrence monitoring.

-The goal of this observational study is to establish an evaluation system for accurate identification of prostate cancer and prostatic hyperplasia in patients in the PSA gray zone.
+The goal of this observational study is to establish an evaluation system for accurate identification of prostate cancer and clinical significant prostate cancer in patients in the PSA gray zone.

-Participants will: 1. undergo PSMA PET/CT and multiparameter MRI; 2. undergo biopsy; and 3. undergo radical prostatectomy for biopsy-proven clinically significant prostate cancer.
+Participants will: 1. undergo PSMA PET/CT and multiparametric MRI; and 2. undergo biopsy

-Researchers will compare the PSMA PET/CT-based features between prostate cancer and benign prostatic hyperplasia to see if there are differences in semiquantitative parameters.
+Researchers will compare the diagnostic performance of PSMA PET/CT and multiparametric MRI for prostate cancer and clinical significant prostate cancer to see if there are differences.

 Study Type